davidaparicio/go-course-beginner/day1.md

 * Go's evaluation strategy is call-by-value
 * functions receive a copy of their arguments
-* However, built-in types that are glorified pointers
+* However, built-in types are glorified pointers
   * pointers, functions, slices, maps, channels
   * known as "reference types"